Researcher, Consultant, Artist / Art Director

 So what do I do?

-Through arts, I raise awareness of trauma, open dialogues, and rewrite narratives of violence and abuse on survivors' own terms.
+Through arts, I raise awareness, open dialogues, and create spaces for survivors to reclaim and redefine sociocultural narratives of trauma on their own terms.
 This creative voice is not only a testimony to the reality and complexity of trauma: it is a testimony of empowerment and hope, and a stepping stone toward positive change.
-My artworks, films, and performances have been shown in the UK and internationally at venues including the Central Saint Martins Museum Collection, the Whitechapel Gallery, the BFI, the Royal Albert Hall, and the Scottish Mental Health Arts and Film Festival, among others.
+My artworks, films, and performances have been shown in the UK and internationally at venues including the Whitechapel Gallery, the BFI, and the Scottish Mental Health Arts and Film Festival, among others, and some of my work is held in the Central Saint Martins Museum Collection.
 See more of my art here.

-With talks and lectures, I discuss, teach, and aim to inspire action on matters related to violence and abuse, trauma healing and growth, radical vulnerability, arts as activism, arts for health, survivor leadership, redesigning PPI, and more.
-I have spoken at conferences and events in the UK and Europe, including several keynotes and TEDx, and I give regular lectures at Central Saint Martins and UCL, as well as guest lectures at other universities.
+With talks and lectures, I discuss, teach, and aim to inspire action on matters related to violence and abuse, trauma healing and growth, radical vulnerability, arts as activism, arts for health, survivor leadership, lived experience in mental health research, and more.
+I have given a number of talks, including several keynotes and TEDx, and I regularly lecture at Central Saint Martins, UCL, and QMUL.
 I also use my voice through the written word with texts that are sometimes academic and sometimes creative.
 I have notably been published by The Lancet Psychiatry, Palgrave, and House Sparrow Press.

-I also provide consultancy to organisations, institutions, researchers, and practitioners on arts for health, arts as activism, trauma-informed practice, strength-based approaches to trauma, survivor-led research and quality improvement or empowering patient and public involvement (PPI).
-This is because I believe that by ensuring that science and clinical practice are informed by lived experience and reflective of the power of trauma survivors, we are ensuring that they are timely, meaningful, and relevant to people's lives.
-I have worked with several partners, but regular work includes the Chelsea and Westminster Hospital NHS Foundation Trust and King's College London.
+I also provide consultancy to organisations, institutions, researchers, and practitioners on arts for health, arts as activism, trauma-informed practice, strength-based approaches to trauma, survivor-led research and patient and public involvement (PPI).
+I believe that by ensuring science and clinical practice are informed by lived experience and reflective of the power of survivors, we are ensuring that these are timely, meaningful, and relevant to people's lives.
+I am currently Patient and Community Involvement Lead for the NIHR ARC National Priorities for Mental Health.